rlmajor/Copy_Base_URL/README.md

 ### After
 ![After copying with Copy Base URL](After.JPG)

 Note: Active URL in address bar is not actually modified during usage.
 Only clipboard content.
-Image for illustration purposes only.
+Image for illustration only.

 ## Contributing